adudu21isme/adudu21isme/LinuxEncryptUserHomePostInstall.md

 11. Run again, `sudo gocryptfs -allow_other /home/david_enc /home/david`, if the data you added is still there then thats good and we shall continue!

-12. Now, we have to make a systemd service, so we have to insert the password at boot to decrypt /home/david_enc,
+12. Now, we have to make a systemd service, so we have to insert the password at boot to decrypt /home/david_enc (mount /home/david),

 in `/usr/local/bin/`, create a file named `gocryptfsbootunmount.sh` and another one named `gocryptfsbootpassword.sh`, for `gocryptfsbootunmount.sh`, heres the contents:
 **This uses placeholder values "david", change it to your user.**